 The Park is very suitable for hiking, and a number of trails of different difficulty and length exist.
 Hiking is probably the best way to explore and really get a feel for the Park.
 If you’d prefer not to go off on your own, organised excursions are available.
 For those who are keen to go a little faster, cycling trails are also available.

-Of geological interest is the cave Manita pec, which can be visited between April and October on specific days from 10am to 1pm.
-(The cave can be visited every day during summer.)
+Of geological interest is the cave Manita pec, which can be visited between April and October on specific days from 10am to 2pm.
+It is possible to visit the cave every day during these hours in July, August and September.

 The Park does contain a few villages dotted around, although none of these have any inhabitants nowadays.
 There are, however, a few sights in the Park including the Marasovic Mill, a water mill that was built in the 19th century and used to serve houses in the local area, although it no longer functions today.